StarlitGhost/Balloon/readme.txt

 	The display position can be adjusted with the mouse while the balloon is displayed.
 	Even if the log is currently hidden, the log will advance by one blank line due to waiting for the button.

-	The default font is now Segoe UI.
+	The default font is now Segoe UI for English, and Meiryo for Japanese.

 	[Most of this English text is machine translated up to ver 0.6.]
 -------------------------------------------------- ----------------------